jayalfredprufrock/nestjs-typebox/README.md

 ### 1. Create TypeBox schema

+> Important: Note that `nestjs-typebox` is an alternative to the class-validator DTO approach detailed in the NestJS docs, and is
-> The example below demonstrates a discriminated union type, which was previously incompatible with
+> meant to fully replace it and all of the built-in validation/parsing pipes.
+The example below demonstrates a discriminated union type,
-> the class-based DTO approach used in v1.
-JSON schema fields like "description" will be parsed by the Swagger generator.
+> which cannot be achieved using class-based introspection approaches like that of class-validator.

 ```ts
 import { Type } from '@sinclair/typebox';